-This paper offers a first attempt to estimate how many mothers are working nonstandard and unstable schedules, and how those numbers have shifted over time.
-In analyzing maternal work schedules, this paper exploits a special case in which we are able to effectively estimate changes over time without falling prey to selection problems.
-Even were a temporal trend in the prevalence of such schedules well-established among all workers, those patterns may not reflect equivalent changes for mothers.
-Given the increased stress and strain that they entail, mothers faced with the possibility of nonstandard or unstable schedules may be more likely to search out different work or select out of the labor market, thereby driving down the prevalence of such schedules.
-On the other hand, nonstandard work can be a method of minimizing use of nonparental care, especially for partnered women.
-This is a documented goal for a non-trivial subset of mothers (Chaudry, 2004; Chaudry, Henly, & Meyers, 2010), and as such it is plausible that we see a higher and/or increasing prevalence of such schedule.
+This article offers a first attempt to estimate how many mothers are working nonstandard and unstable schedules and how those numbers have shifted over time.
+In analyzing maternal work schedules, this article exploits a special case in which we are able to effectively estimate changes over time without falling prey to selection problems.
+Even were a temporal trend in the prevalence of such schedules well established among all workers, those patterns may not reflect equivalent changes for mothers.
+Given the increased stress and strain that nonstandard and unstable work entails, mothers faced with the possibility of nonstandard or unstable schedules may be more likely to search out different work or select out of the labor market, thereby driving down the prevalence of such schedules.
+On the other hand, nonstandard work can be a method of minimizing use of non-parental care, especially for partnered women.
+This is a documented goal for a non-trivial subset of mothers (Chaudry 2004; Chaudry, Henly, and Meyers 2010), and, as such, it is plausible that we see a higher and/or increasing prevalence of such schedules.

 What accounts for observed changes in prevalence over time?
-The previous literature highlights the significance of occupation, education, race, and income in determining the likelihood of nonstandard and, to a lesser extent, unstable work.
-In addition to these four factors,

-I analyze variations between single mothers and those living with a partner (whether married or not).3
+The previous literature highlights the significance of occupation, education, race, and income in determining the likelihood of nonstandard, and, to a lesser extent, unstable work.
+In addition to these four factors, I analyze variations between single mothers and those living with a partner (whether married or not).3

-The U.S. has witnessed the prolonged growth of the service and retail sectors over the last several decades (Lee & Wolpin, 2006).
-Since the 1980s, the service sector has been the only area of employment growth for low-skilled workers (Autor & Dorn, 2013).
-Retail and service work are regularly associated with nonstandard schedules and the growth of these sectors could help to account for increased prevalence of such schedules (Presser & Cox, 1997).
+The United States has witnessed the prolonged growth of the service and retail sectors over the last several decades (Lee and Wolpin 2006).
+Since the 1980s, the service sector has been the only area of employment growth for low-skilled workers (Autor and Dorn 2013).
+Retail and service work are regularly associated with nonstandard schedules, and the growth of these sectors could help account for increased prevalence of such schedules (Presser and Cox 1997).
 There is little reason to believe that work scheduling has become more family-friendly in these sectors during the period under analysis.
-Deregulation, declines in union representation, and public policies aimed at those at the bottom of the labor market-particularly in the form of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) and its successors-all served to weaken the position of low-skilled employees vis-a-vis employers and allowed the expansion of worker-unfriendly practices (Collins & Mayer, 2010; Kalleberg, 2011).
-The advent of algorithmic scheduling technologies has been particularly important in the service and retail sectors, which likely resulted in greater schedule instability for workers in these occupations (Lambert, 2008).
+Deregulation, declines in union representation, and public policies aimed at those at the bottom of the labor market-particularly in the form of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) and its successors-all served to weaken the position of low-skilled employees vis-à-vis employers and allowed the expansion of worker-unfriendly practices (Collins and Mayer 2010; Kalleberg 2011).
+The advent of algorithmic scheduling technologies has been particularly important in the service and retail sectors, which likely resulted in greater schedule instability for workers in these occupations (Lambert 2008).
 As such, I expect that such jobs were as or more likely to entail a nonstandard or unstable schedule in 2012 than in 1990.